aimfeld/CellMorphs/README.md

 # CellMorphs

 CellMorphs is a program for evolving cellular automata by aesthetic selection.
+CellMorphs is based on [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life) and the idea of evolution by aesthetic selection is derived from [Richard Dawkins' Biomorphs](https://en.wikipedia.org/wiki/The_Blind_Watchmaker).

 This program was developed in 2007 and is not actively maintained.